zaidotaha/QuizWiz/README.md

 streamlit run QuizWiz.py
 ```
 A browser tab should open for you.
-Enter the quiz topic and the number of questions you want to generate and viola!
+Enter the quiz topic and the number of questions you want to generate and Viola!